Christian-Hummel/IMC-Assignment-2/README.md

 **Supervisor**

-assign_agent() - assigns an agent to counsel a customer
+assign_agent() - assigns an agent to counsel a customer - c

 add_agent() - introduces a new travel agent to the agency under his supervision - adds the supervisor attribute to this class - c